 Call for Contributions

 We welcome submissions across the domains of machine learning, robotic caregiving, human-robot interaction, haptics, biomechanics, perception, simulation, and human assistance.
 As we aim to encourage meaningful discussion across these fields, work that is unpublished, recently published or under review can be accepted for presentation.
-Best Workshop Poster and Best Workshop Presentation will be given to outstanding contributions, each with a $500 award, generously sponsored by Hello Robot.
+Best Workshop Presentation will be given to an outstanding contribution, with a $1000 award, generously sponsored by Hello Robot.

 We solicit contributions in the form of: